HimejiDev/Ryuk/README.md

 npm start
 ```

 7. **Bot Commands**: Access the bot's commands in the server and explore its features.
-Please use the server nuke command responsibly.
+Please use the commands responsibly.

 ## Usage 🕹️